 Several works by Roberta Gonzalez are currently on display in Vézelay in the exhibition “Hans Hartung: the war years” at the Zervos Museum, organized in partnership with the Fondation Hartung-Bergman.

-When the Germans invade the South of France, he is forced to flee again, this time to Spain, where he is imprisoned.
+When the Germans invade unoccupied France in 1943, he is forced to flee again, this time to Spain, where he is imprisoned.
 He eventually manages to reach North Africa, where he joins the Foreign legion and is sent back to the battlefield in France.
-His wound in the battle of Belfort leads to the amputation of his leg.
+His wound in the battle of Belfort, where he was working as a stretcher-bearer, leads to the amputation of his leg.